subjektify/react/README.md

-# react
+# subjektify-react

-React Hooks for accounts, wallets, contracts, transactions, signing, ENS, and more.
+React components and hooks for accounts, wallets, contracts, transactions, signing, ENS, and more.